 We are in need of volunteers for all ministries, so if you feel called to help out, give our Parish Office a call at (803) 283-4969 for more details!

 Altar Servers are the people who help the priest during Mass, serving on a rotating basis.
 All boys who are at least nine years old, in third-grade, and have made their First Communion are welcome to become Altar Servers.
 Contact the Parish Office for more information.

 Funerals of loved ones are difficult times for any family.
 The Funeral Ministry looks to give some support through these times by providing refreshments following the sacrament.
 All are welcome to support and help this ministry.

 As Catholics, we are called to continue our education of our faith, and so our Religious Education ministry continues to serve all ages in our parish, from kindergarteners to senior citizens.

-Confirmation is open to all 9th and 10th grade students.
-Each student preparing for the Sacrament of Confirmation is expected to have attended an approved program during the prior year (see our Christian Formation page for more information).
+Confirmation is open to any students that are in the 7th grade or older.
+Each student preparing for the Sacrament of Confirmation is expected to have attended an approved program for at least 2 consecutive years (see our Christian Formation page for more information).
 In addition, preparation also includes the annual Confirmation Retreat, completion of 30 service or ministry hours each year, and weekly attendance at Sunday Mass.